rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/ubuntu.md

 In this example, the server needs to be reachable on two ports: `9999` for the Rosenpass connection, and `10000` for the WireGuard connection.
 Port `9999` is explicitly configured in the command used in the next step.
 The WireGuard port is implicitly set by the `rp` tool to the Rosenpass port number incremented by one, `10000` in this example.

-**Configure your firewall(s)** such that new incoming connections on ports `9999` and `10000` are allowed.
+**Configure your firewall(s)** such that incoming UDP packets on ports `9999` and `10000` are allowed.

 The standard firewall under Ubuntu is ufw.
-In case it is enabled on your server, you can use the following commands to add rules that allow the necessary incoming connections for this example setup:
+In case it is enabled on your server, you can use the following commands to add rules that allow the necessary incoming connections for this example setup.
+Remember to replace `$SERVERIP` with the IP address under which the client can reach the server, and `$DEVICE` by the name of the network device on which the server receives packets for the `$SERVERIP`.

 ```sh{class="code-block-list starter-code-server command-user"}
 sudo ufw allow in on $DEVICE from any to $SERVERIP port 9999 proto udp comment 'Rosenpass'